bmitra-msft/HIPstIR/README.md

 ### Code of conduct

-HIPstIR is dedicated to providing a safe space and an inclusive environment for respectful exchange of ideas where every voice is heard and diversity is celebrated.
-We will strictly *not tolerate* any behavior deemed abusive, discriminatory, or harassment.
+HIPstIR is dedicated to providing a safe space and an inclusive environment for respectful exchange of ideas where every voice is heard and diversity is celebrated. **We will strictly not tolerate any behavior deemed abusive, discriminatory, or harassment**.
 As a general guideline, please refer to [ACM's anti-harassment policy](https://www.acm.org/special-interest-groups/volunteer-resources/officers-manual/policy-against-discrimination-and-harassment).

 ### Acknowledgments